Hi, my name is Clarissa,

 I can tell you all of the things I was before my husband’s death — a homeschool mom, a storyteller and fundraiser for nonprofits, a teacher.
-But my grief is like a mighty river.
-Its powerful force is changing the contours of my entire life.
+But grief is a powerful force, and it’s swiftly changing the contours of my entire life.
 The old landscape is eroding, but I don’t believe all is lost.
 I trust that, in God’s hands, grief can create something beautiful, even if its beauty is forever a stark reminder of what is absent.

 Follow me on Instagram.

 Looking for a more “formal” introduction?

-Clarissa Moll (MA, Trinity Evangelical Divinity School) is an author and the young widow of author Rob Moll.
+Clarissa Moll (MA, Trinity Evangelical Divinity School) is an author, a podcaster, and the young widow of author Rob Moll.
 Clarissa’s writing has appeared in Christianity Today, The Gospel Coalition, RELEVANT, Modern Loss, Grief Digest and more.
 Her husband’s first book, The Art of Dying, was released in April 2021 with Clarissa’s new afterword.
 Clarissa’s debut book, Beyond the Darkness: A Gentle Guide for Walking with Grief and Thriving After Loss releases with Tyndale in spring 2022.